BridgeCore/test-categorizer/README.md

 # TODO
-[ ] determine how to close this window if it will serve as a popup [ ] update the category xml to more representative values
+[ ] determine how to close this window if it will serve as a popup [ ] update the category xml to more representative values [ ] update the flow to use oath expiring tokens (maybe, maybe just the real one)